antonfirsov/docs/2015/02-netcoreupdate/2015-02-netcore-update.md

 Mac OS X Support
 ================

 One of the biggest additions since we published the CoreCLR repo is the initial implementation of Mac OS X support.
-The internal Microsoft team has been focussed on Linux support, making Mac OS X support a great community project, in order to bring it up in parallel with Linux.
+The internal Microsoft team has been focussed on Linux support, making Mac OS X support a great community-led project, in order to bring it up in parallel with Linux.

-[@kangaroo](https://github.com/kangaroo) has been leading the charge on Mac OS X. His [64-bit OS X tweet](https://twitter.com/geoffnorton/status/563911442261213185) establishes his creds for his work.
+[@kangaroo](https://github.com/kangaroo) has been leading the charge on Mac OS X. His [64-bit OS X tweet](https://twitter.com/geoffnorton/status/563911442261213185) establishes his creds for this work.
 He's referring to [Mono](http://mono-project.com/) and [.NET Core](https://github.com/dotnet/coreclr).

 ![@kangaroo initial Mac support](kangaroo-init-mac-support.png)